seankim658/NHL-xG-Modeling/README.md

 48. `shot` - Shot on goal
 49. `goal` - Whether shot resulted in a goal
 50. `empty_net` - Whether either of the nets was empty (not necessarily the net facing the shot)
-51. `xG` - Hockey-Statistics computer xG value
+51. `xG` - Hockey-Statistics computed xG value

 ## Authors and Acknowledgments